Selling on DriveThruCards

 You know your customers best and you know how much they value your products and, therefore, how much they're willing to pay.
 A quick-and-easy approach to pricing is to find other comparable titles on our marketplace to see what customers are paying for similar content and price accordingly.

 Consider both the print cost and the pricing of similar products found in retail stores.
 Since you know the cost of printing each individual card, you can calculate your product's printing cost to the penny (and you can factor in any other fixed or variable costs you'd like to cover) and then add in a profit margin you'd like to make on each sale.
 Also consider what similar products would sell for in retail stores: a 60-card starter deck might retail for $10; a 100-card standalone card deck might retail for $15 to $20.

-Keep in mind that your game will come without packaging or printed rulebook so customers will expect a small discount for this reason.
+Keep in mind that your game will come without a printed rulebook so customers may expect a small discount for this reason.

 "[DriveThruCards] has quite a large library of products.
 It's fun to look through the various games available."